bhklab/handbook/docs/software_development/Languages/R/Tidyverse/index.md

 ## Why use the Tidyverse?

-As mentioned in the definition, the Tidyverse is an _opinionated_ collection of packages.
-This means that while the packages all cohesively follow the same design philosophy, they may not work well with how you prefer to program or for your specific use case.
+The Tidyverse is an _opinionated_ collection of packages, meaning that while the packages all cohesively follow the same design philosophy, they may not work well with how you prefer to program or for your specific use case.
 You may choose to use only certain packages from the Tidyverse, or you may choose to only use base R and other alternatives.

 Some advantages of using the Tidyverse are:

 - **Consistency**: All packages in the Tidyverse follow the same design philosophy, making it easier to learn and use multiple packages.
 They also mesh well with one another, making it easier to use multiple packages together.
 - **Piping**: Most of the Tidyverse is designed to be used together with pipes.
     The `|>` operator from base R >=4.1 works well for this, or you can use the `%>%` pipe from the `magrittr` package for more advanced piping options.
 - **Readability**: Often Tidyverse code is more human-readable than more complex R alternatives, especially when using long pipe chains.

 Some disadvantages of using the Tidyverse are:

 - **Learning curve**: The Tidyverse has a learning curve, especially if you are new to R or programming in general.
 If switching over from base R, there might also be a learning curve to relearn how to do things you are already familiar with because of how differently things are designed.
 - **Stability**: The Tidyverse is constantly evolving, and packages may be updated or deprecated.
 While base R tries to emphasize stability across updates, the Tidyverse packages are actively developed, and updates may introduce changes that improve functionality but could impact existing code.
 - **Compatibility**: The Tidyverse is not the only way to do things in R, and as well, there are countless other packages that may not play nicely with Tidyverse-oriented data structures or tibbles.
 In these cases you may have to convert back and forth between tibbles and data frames, which can be cumbersome.